Bourbon Baby Back Ribs | Slow Cooker

 Helpful tips

-- Cut the rack of ribs in half so they fit in the slow cooker better.
+- Cut the rack of ribs in half so they fit comfortably in the slow cooker.

-- If you don’t have apple cider vinegar, you can use some apple juice when making the bourbon sauce.
+- If you don’t have apple cider vinegar on hand, apple juice makes a good substitute in the bourbon sauce.

 Nutrition